 Gordon College is dedicated to reflecting the rich mosaic of the body of Christ and recognizing the contributions of all students.
 As part of Gordon's commitment to the holistic education and personal development of each student, the College provides a variety of support services to students with documented disabilities.
-It is the College's policy that no qualified person be excluded from participating in any College program or activity, or otherwise be subjected to discrimination with regard to any College program or activity.
+It is the College's policy that no qualified person be excluded from participating in any College program or activity or otherwise be subjected to discrimination with regard to any College program or activity.

-To that end, the Academic Support Center exists to provide services to students, working in conjunction with departments, offices, and faculty, assuring efficient and equitable delivery to all qualified students.
+To that end, the Academic Success Center exists to provide services to students, working in conjunction with departments, offices, and faculty, assuring efficient and equitable delivery to all qualified students.
 The ASC provides updates on available support, heightens appreciation for various learning styles, and alerts instructors about specific student needs.

 Assurance of equal educational opportunity rests upon legal foundations established by the federal law.
 In accordance with the Rehabilitation Act of 1973 including Section 504 and the American with Disabilities Act of 1990 and its amendments, the College is committed to providing students with disabilities equivalent access to a Gordon education.
 By federal law, a person with a disability is any person who: 1) has a physical or mental impairment, 2) has a record of such an impairment or, 3) is regarded as having such an impairment which substantially limits one or more major life activities.
 If you have any questions regarding physical accessibility, please contact the physical access coordinator, Terry Charek, in Student Life at 978.867.4072.